AndreRudolph/impulsephp-doc/docs/component_contexts.md

   </pre>
 </div>

-By having that, you have replaced all impulse provided buttons by the app button class when using the button tag without the context.
+So whenever you use <span class="code-hint">button</span> then the app's button is used.

 Thanks to Symfony, you can switch the behavior so that the usage of the tag <span class="code-hint">button</span> uses the impulse button rather than the app button.
 This is useful if you just want to replace the button only for some occurences and not all of them!